ayoub-berdeddouch/101-linux-commands-ebook/ebook/en/content/050-the-iostat-command.md

 # The `iostat` command
 ---

-The `iostat` command is used for monitoring system `I/O` (input/output) device loading by observing the time the devices are active in relation to their average transfer rates.
-The `iostat` command generates reports that can be used to change system configuration to better balance the `I/O` load between physical disks.
+The `iostat` command in Linux is used for monitoring system input/output statistics for devices and partitions.
+It monitors system input/output by observing the time the devices are active in relation to their average transfer rates.
+The iostat produce reports may be used to change the system configuration to raised balance the input/output between the physical disks. iostat is being included in sysstat package.
+If you don’t have it, you need to install first.
 The `iostat` is being included in `sysstat` package.
 If you don’t have it, you need to install first.
 Command to install on different Distros:

 1. **On RedHat / CentOS / Fedora**